-Improving Early Dementia Care through Health Literacy
+Improving Alzheimer's Disease and other Dementia Care through Health Literacy

 This project is supported by a grant from Bader Philanthropies.

 Over 350 people attended the 2017 Wisconsin Health Literacy Summit, which focused on how improved health literacy can help individuals become more engaged with their health and healthcare.

 An additional 80 individuals attended the Medication Label Summit centering on how improving prescription drug labels can help patient understanding.
 Visit our Summit page for more information.